 Let $\bar \pi: S_{G,M}(N)(\C) \to H/H^{00}_N$ be the map given by $\bar \pi(a)=aH^{00}_N$.
 By Remark \ref{map pi}, $\bar \pi$ is onto.
 We introduce the logic topology on $H/H^{00}_N$ as in Definition \ref{logic topology}.

-\begin{proposition} i) $H/H^{00}_N$ is a compact Hausdorff topological group.\\ ii) $H/H^{000}_N$ is a compact topological group (which is not necessarily Hausdorff). \end{proposition} {\em Proof.} (i) Compactness of $H/H^{00}_N$ is clear from the definition of the logic topology and the facts that $\bar \pi$ is onto and that $S_{G,M}(N)$ is closed.
+\begin{proposition} i) $H/H^{00}_N$ is a compact Hausdorff topological group.\\ ii) $H/H^{000}_N$ is a compact topological group (which is not necessarily Hausdorff). \end{proposition} {\em Proof.} (i) Compactness of $H/H^{00}_N$ is clear from the definition of the logic topology and the fact that $\bar \pi$ is onto.

 Now we will show that $H/H^{00}_N$ is Hausdorff.
 Consider any $aH^{00}_N \in H/H^{00}_N$ and choose $a' \in aH^{00}_N \cap S_{G,M}(N)(\C)$.
 One easily gets

 $\pi^{-1}[H^{00}_N/H^{000}_N]$ is an $N$-type-definable set, so it is defined by a collection of formulas $\theta_i(x)$, $i \in I$, over $N$ closed under conjunction.
 Choose also a collection of formulas $\varphi_j(x,y)$, $j \in J$, over $N$ which defines the condition $x \equiv_N y$ and which is closed under conjunction.
 For any $i \in I$ and $j \in J$ consider